Improvements to New Zealand’s vehicle licensing systems will keep our roads and vehicles safe, while saving motorists and businesses time and money.

 - six-monthly inspections for vehicles first registered before 1 January 2000

 - extra education and communication measures will be developed to encourage New Zealanders to keep their vehicles roadworthy

 - Ministry of Transport and the NZ Transport Agency (NZTA) monitoring to assess any effects on safety the changes may have (additional measures will be considered, if needed)

-These changes take effect on 1 January 2014 for vehicles first registered anywhere between 2004 and 2008, and 1 July 2014, for vehicles first registered anywhere on or after 1 January 2000.
+These changes took effect on 1 January 2014 for vehicles first registered anywhere between 2004 and 2008, and 1 July 2014 for vehicles first registered anywhere on or after 1 January 2000.

-Also from 1 July 2014 new vehicles will receive an initial inspection, another one when they’re three years old, then annual inspections for their lifetime.
+Also from 1 July 2014 new vehicles receive an initial inspection, another one when they’re three years old, then annual inspections for the remainder of their lifetime.

-Motorists won’t have to do anything different in relation to getting their warrant of fitness inspection.
-When vehicles are inspected at their next due date, the inspection agent will assign the appropriate date for its subsequent inspection.
+Motorists don’t have to do anything different in relation to getting their warrant of fitness inspection.
+When vehicles are inspected, the inspection agent will assign the appropriate date for its subsequent inspection.

 Certificate of fitness

 - keeping the current default six-monthly inspection frequency but allowing NZTA to vary inspection frequency from three to 12 months depending on a transport operator’s safety performance

 - allowing vehicle owners and operators to have greater choice about where and from whom they get their vehicles inspected.
 This will include the flexibility to bundle service and inspection together, and possible accreditation for operators to manage the safety of their vehicles.